AnneEberhard/AnnaKThomas/README.txt

     the special logic for background info (using the JSON backgroundInfo in the books.js) the source sites containing glossaries, sources and extras (using individual JSONs/Arrays in template.JS) the timeline sites (using timelineHeaders JSON and individual JSON in template.js)

+For Bonus Chapter text:
+    convert in word all " into '
+    convert in Word all ^p into "," convert in editor all formatted " into clean " check for  „, and convert into  ",
+    Add some line breaks in editor as it is easier as in VS Code and too long lines lead to errors